THERE MUST BE SECURITY FOR ALL - OR NO ONE IS SECURE

 I spent my last ten years with the Department in that bureau.
 I compiled a record of excellence and received many awards.
 When the time came I retired with honors and no regrets because I did make a difference.

-I haven't worked since I retired.
-I've received many job offers but none that would bring me out of retirement.
-So i'm enjoying family and helping friends in law-enforcement with my knowledge of how things work in the realm of good police work.
+Since I retired I've received many job offers but none that would bring me out of retirement.
+I'm enjoying family and helping friends in law enforcement with my knowledge of how things work in the realm of good police work.
 Should I decide to come out of retirement you'll be the first to know.